Nikkormat / Nikomat

 Nikomat, Nikkormat… What’s the difference?

 The cameras are identical except for the nameplate on the prism.
 In Japan it was the Nikomat, elsewhere it was the Nikkormat.
-Putting this into car enthusiast lingo:
+If this camera were a car, the Nikomat would be the JDM version.

 Nikkormat FTN 50mm f/1.4 Nikkor-S

 No modularity.
-Prisms and focus screens are not interchangeable modules.
+Prisms and focus screens are not interchangeable modules and the back does not remove.
+Instead, there’s a conventional rear door.

-An integral light meter (the Nikon F’s meter is part of the detachable prism).
+An integral light meter (the Nikon F’s meter is in the detachable prism).

 A shutter of a different design, made by Copal rather than Nikon.